-The University of Illinois at Urbana-Champaign 2016-2017 Academic Catalog is the official listing of courses, programs, and degree requirements for undergraduate and graduate students.
+The University of Illinois Urbana-Champaign Academic Catalog is the official listing of courses, programs, and degree requirements for undergraduate and graduate students.
 Information on courses, curricula, fees, policies, regulations and other matters is subject to change during the period for which the Catalog is in effect.

 The class schedule is available each term in the Course Explorer.
 The class schedule lists those courses that will be offered during specific terms, as well as times and locations.
 Not all courses listed in this Catalog are offered every term.

 The Catalog lists courses of instruction alphabetically by subject and numerically by course number.
-The course number denotes the level of the course:
+The course number denotes the intended/recommended level of the course:

 Courses numbered 000-099 are for preparatory work that does not count toward a degree but do count for tuition and load.

 Courses numbered 100-199 are intended primarily for freshmen and correspond to entry-level work.
 They may be taken by sophomores, juniors, and seniors.